Data-Epic/Strike_Squad/project-5/README.md

 - `connect_to_database`: Connects to a PostgreSQL database.
 - `create_postgres_table`: Creates a PostgreSQL table named `companies` with specific columns.
 - `insert`: Inserts data into the `companies` table from the extracted DataFrame.
-- `validation`: Applies CHECK constraints to ensure specific conditions are met within the `companies` table.
+- `table_validation`: Applies CHECK constraints to ensure specific conditions are met within the `companies` table.
 - `data_type_validation`:  Applies CHECK to ensure specific data types are met

 ### Data source: